AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/ipad-android-tablet-users.md

 ![](assets/1.png)

+*The home page of the Learning Manager app*

 ## Home page {#homepage}

 For all accounts that have the option Immersive Layout enabled, there is a brand-new home page to support the Immersive Layout configuration.
 The home page is organized as a list of cards for the following: